exlskills/course-useful-methods-in-python/02_Python Dictionaries/02_Applications of Python Dictionaries/00_Python Dictionary and For Loop/index.md

 Now we could do the same thing with a list comprehension.
 List comprehension is the act of putting a **for loop** into a list.
 This may seem a little weird, but the makers of python realized that it was common enough to use a for loop to create a list that it was important to create a shortcut.

-List Comprehension is tough at first, because it feels unnatural, but the more you code in python, the more you will find the added benifits of using list comprehension.  **Just remember: Everything you do with list comprehension can be done with a for loop.
+List Comprehension is tough at first, because it feels unnatural, but the more you code in python, the more you will find the added benefits of using list comprehension.  **Just remember: Everything you do with list comprehension can be done with a for loop.
 But the inverse is not true.**

 ### Syntax of List Comprehension

--`variable = [expression for item in list]`
+- `variable = [expression for item in list]`

 You can also add a conditional statement into a list comprehension: